 It helps to spot possible back-ups making your practice operations more efficient.
 CareCloud is web-based, so it can be used with any input device.

 - It has an updated interface to make navigation easier.

 - It has adapted to match ever-changing laws and regulations.

 - It is probably an oversimplified system for big hospitals and other large practices to use.

-- While using CareCloud, small practices must get support of Concierge service.
+- While using CareCloud, small practices must get the support from a Concierge service.

-- Despite having UserRights section, it can allow access of financial information to any user.
-Some clinicians complained, for instance, CareCloud gave access of finances to a user who only had access to the daily schedule for one day.
+- Despite having a UserRights section, it can allow access to financial information to any user.
+Some clinicians complained, for instance, CareCloud gave access to finances to a user who only had access to the daily schedule for one day.

 - CareCloud system may work slowly at times.
-For example, while patients call for appointments or refills, it can take long to pull up their charts.
+For example, while patients call for appointments or refills, it can take longer to pull up their charts.

 - Its scheduling features can be easily sorted and customized.

 - Practices can effortlessly learn to use it.

 - AthenaHealth is a web-based EMR compatible with different kinds of devices.

 - This EMR cannot work sufficiently for large practices.